 After the Francoist took the region, he came down of the mountain.
 He could recover for some time and reunite with his family.
 Only to be accused again but this time of being a pro-republican by the new masters of the place (this was a common political move of the Francoists against teachers and professors that had supported the Pedagogic Missions during the Republic).
 He again had to flee to the mountains, where he stayed for two years, almost at the end of the war.
 For all this time, he had been aided by his family, which lend him food and clothes in the few times he dared to leave the protection of the mountain.
 But for most part it was a rough time for all, to him for surviving with almost nothing in the middle of a mountain, to his wife for having to maintain their several children with very few resources.

 Few I was told about by my grandfather about those years.
 Seems like when Juan Arrabal was asked about it he talked little about it.
 He would only mention three things; how awful it was to be in fear of every sound, because it could mean that they had found him, how much he missed his wife and children and the winters, he would always talk about how horribly cold were the nights of winter up in the mountains.

 Time passed and day after day, he managed to survive.
-Near the end of the war in 1939, it was proved that the republicans themselves have also prosecuted him and all charges of “republicanism” where removed, he could come back to his home and most important to his family.
+Near the end of the war in 1939, it was proven that the republicans themselves had also prosecuted him and all charges of “republicanism” were removed, he could come back to his home and most important to his family.